TexasBee CountyCourt Process

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: If you and the prosecutor cannot reach a plea agreement, your case will proceed to trial.
-You have the right to choose between a jury trial (where a panel of citizens decides your guilt or innocence) and a bench trial (where the judge makes the decision).
+• Jury vs. bench trial: If you do not reach a plea agreement, you have the right to a trial.
+You can choose to have a jury trial or a bench trial, where the judge decides the case.

-• What the Prosecution Must Prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving a motor vehicle in a public place while intoxicated.
-They will present evidence such as police officer testimony, breath or blood test results, and witness statements.
+• What prosecution must prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving while intoxicated.

-• Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breath or blood test, arguing that the police lacked probable cause to stop you, and demonstrating that you were not actually intoxicated.
+• Common defenses: Common defenses in DUI cases include challenging the validity of the breath or blood test, arguing that the police lacked probable cause to stop you, or questioning the accuracy of the field sobriety tests.

 First Offense